-Bernard was awarded patent no.446,676 in 1891 for The Granville Automatic typewriter.
+Bernard was awarded patent no.446,676 in 1891 for the Granville Automatic.
 On the application he wrote that, "The invention relates to improvements upon the machine shown in United States Letters Patent No.382,036," which was a patent for the Rapid.
-Both typewriters were designed with a thrust-action typebar arrangement.
-As a result, that made them the first two in history with such an innovation.
+Both typewriters were designed with a thrust-action typebar arrangement which declares them the first two in history with the innovation.

 1891 - 1900